rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 The _plugins.lua_ file created by the _template chadrc_ has in the first part a number of customizations that override the plugin definition options and default plugin configurations.
 This part of the file does not need to be modified by us as the developers have prepared special files for this purpose that are present in the _config_ folder.

 Then follows the installation of a plugin.
-This is set up as an example so that you can begin to become familiar with the format used by _lazy.nvim_ which differs slightly from the format used by _packer.nvim_ the handler used in version 1.0.
+This is set up as an example so that you can begin to become familiar with the format used by _lazy.nvim_ which differs slightly from the format used by _packer.nvim_, the handler used in version 1.0.

 ```lua
   -- Install a plugin